 We’ve launched digitisation projects for no fewer than 45 carrier types since 2013.
 That’s already a lot, but we’re also planning to start digitisation projects for vinyl and XDCAM in the near future.
 In terms of film, our focus is still currently on cinefilm reels which are under threat (standard 8, super 8, 9.5mm), but there are also a number of projects that require a different approach, such as nitrate films or the film collection from the Society of the Missionaries of Africa (White Fathers), which is on the Flemish Government’s List of Masterpieces.
 To meet demand from various content partners, since March 2019 we’ve also been researching the possibility of digitising and sustainably preserving photographs.

-Do you have questions about the audiovisual material in your personal archive?
-We developed a useful website to help you!
-On knowyourcarrier.com, you can find out how to identify audiovisual material and whether it has any heritage value.
-You will also find tips for a sustainable digitisation and preservation of your own heritage, supplemented with fun facts and illustrated with photographs.
+Do you have any questions about the audiovisual content in your personal archive?
+We’ve developed a handy website to help you!
+At knowyourcarrier.com, you can learn how to identify your audiovisual content, discover if it has any heritage value, and find tips for its sustainable preservation and digitisation along with some fun facts – all illustrated with photos.

 Would your organisation like to digitise its audiovisual archive?

 Find out here what VIAA can do for you.